IgniteUI/indigo-design-docfx/en/components/line-chart.md

 ## Title

 The Line Chart has a title that can be changed or hidden if not needed.
+In Figma you can hide the title by switching off the `Title` boolean property and thanks to the auto layout feature, the chart's layout will adjust itself accordingly.
 In Sketch, the smart layout takes care to adjust the chart accordingly when you hide the title by setting it to ~No Symbol.
 In Adobe XD, you can achieve the same by deleting the title layer and leaving it to the Stack to update the layout accordingly.

 <img class="responsive-img" src="../images/line_chart_title.png" srcset="../images/line_chart_title@2x.png 2x" />

 ## Legend

 The Line Chart comes with a Legend to show the number of series in it and what they represent.
 The Legend in Figma is built using auto layout, meaning you can show/hide series items from the layers panel and the content will adjust itself accordingly.
+You can also fully hide it by switching off the boolean property `Legend`.
 In Sketch it is built using a smart layout and can be adjusted to contain the exact amount of series items by setting the overrides of those not needed to ~No Symbol.
 In Adobe XD, the use of a Stack lets you achieve that by deleting the unnecessary legend item layers.
 Legend items' shape is also configurable with built-in support for rectangle, line, and dot.

 <img class="responsive-img" src="../images/line_chart_legend.png" srcset="../images/line_chart_legend@2x.png 2x" />